-As we saw in our last media series post, building a robust media engine is no easy task, with scores of hidden complexities and possible pitfalls.
+As we saw in our last media series post, building a robust HTML5 player and media engine is no easy task, with scores of hidden complexities and possible pitfalls.
 Luckily, there are a variety of open-source media engines that can be used freely and customized to fit your specific use case.

-In this post, we provide an overview of the most important criteria to take into account when choosing a media engine that suits your video workflow, customization needs and feature requirements.
+In this post, we provide an overview of the most important criteria to take into account when choosing an HTML5 media engine that suits your video workflow, customization needs and feature requirements.

-Depending on the resources you have available to allocate to the media player, you may either want to use a media engine as is or really dig in to the internals.
+Depending on the resources you have available to allocate to the media player, you may either want to use a player’s media engine as-is or really dig in to the internals.
 We will cover both scenarios in this post.
-First, we will discuss the general criteria to take into account when choosing an open-source player.
-In the second half of the post, we will delve into more developer-centric features and will talk about what to look for if simply interacting with the media engine API or if you actually want to fork and tweak the player.
+First, we will discuss the general criteria to take into account when choosing an open-source HTML5 player.
+In the second half of the post, we will delve into more developer-centric features and will talk about what to look for if simply interacting with the media engine API or if you actually want to fork and tweak the video player.

 1. General featureS